Step-by-step instructions for self-rescue

-What should you do?
+What should you do if you fall through the ice?
 First, try not to panic.
 This may be easier said than done, unless you have worked out a survival plan in advance.
 Read through these steps so that you can be prepared.

 - Don't remove your winter clothing.
 Heavy clothes won't drag you down, but instead can trap air to provide warmth and flotation.
 This is especially true with a snowmobile suit.